 The search committee will then conduct the interviews, using the guidelines provided by the director of faculty recruitment.
 Committees are encouraged to use a standardized set of interview questions, to be supplemented as appropriate with individualized additional questions.
 After conducting the interviews, the search committee chair will forward a hiring recommendation to the dean, provost, and director of faculty recruitment in the form of a memo that ranks the candidates and provides reasons for the rankings.
-The director of faculty recruitment will complete the AP-15F Form and obtain the appropriate signatures.
+The search committee chair will also update the applicant(s) in PeopleAdmin to the workflow status of "Recommend for Hire."
+Selected applicants can be tiered as 1st choice, 2nd choice, etc. if multiple candidates are being recommended for employment.
+The director of faculty recruitment will initiate the Hiring Proposal within PeopleAdmin for the 1st choice candidate, and ensure it receives approvals from all necessary individuals (including Director of Title IX and Equal Opportunity) before altering the provost that they may move forward with extending the offer of employment.